videmsky/markdown-cv/index.md

   * • Responsibilities: crafted course material, curated GIS data, and coordinated guest lecturers.

-`Mar 2011 – Jul 2012 (freelance)`
-__Do__, Berkeley, CA

-- __Chief Do’er__
-  * • Designed and developed mobile and web-based applications as a freelance consultant.
-Specialized in opensource web cartography technologies and GIS mapping.
-  * • Responsibilities: everything.

 ## Languages
   * • Spanish: speak, read & write at an intermediate level